rommansabbir/RickMortyApp/README.md

 # Rick & Morty

-### Build and Run
+## Build and Run
 1. Clone the Repository.
-2. **Build** and **Run** the Project.
+2. Build and Run the Project.

-### Testing
+## Testing
 3. Run the command `gradle app:testDebugUnitTest` (Debug) or `gradle app:testReleaseUnitTest` (Release).

 ---

-### Project Detail
+## Project Detail
-Note: This is a demo project but you might find out there are lots of codes which is not required for this king of test project.
-What I tried to acheive is having a proper project architecture to extend the project into a large scale project and most importantly makes it maintainable and testable.
+**Note**: This is a demo project, and you may notice that there is a significant amount of code that may not be necessary for a project of this scale.
+My primary goal was to establish a robust project architecture that can easily be scaled and, more importantly, maintainable and testable.

-- Clean Arch
+- Clean Architecture
 - Dependency Injection
 - MVVM
 - JetPack Compose